 The good news is that companies that undergo this process of intensive self-reflection and policymaking usually emerge stronger than their competitors—and more profitable.

-If your sales team is entirely white, entirely male, or entirely any one thing, you’re missing out on key opportunities to improve performance and foster innovation.
+If your enterprise sales company sales team is entirely white, entirely male, or entirely any one thing, you’re missing out on key opportunities to improve performance and foster innovation.
 When it comes to the bottom line, countless studies have shown that diverse enterprise sales company teams outperform more homogenous ones, after all.
 That’s because diverse perspectives and experiences add value in a variety of ways, from messaging to ideation and beyond.
 If your team is a study in sameness, you’re leaving money on the table—it really is that simple.